-Cognitive/Mental Flexibility – is the ability to apply different rules at different settings, and to adjust based on a changing environment, demands, priorities, or perspectives – learning from our mistakes and adjusting accordingly.
+- Cognitive/Mental Flexibility – It is the ability to apply different rules at different settings, and to adjust to them based on a changing environment, demands, priorities, or perspectives.
+Learning from our mistakes and adjusting accordingly.

-Executive function is not a given – it needs to be nurtured and trained in order to be strengthened.
+Executive function is not a given, it needs to be nurtured and trained in order to be strengthened.
 This is especially true during early childhood.
-Serve and Return interactions between children and the significant adults in their lives play an important role in the acquisition of those skills.
+Serve and return interactions between children and significant adults in their lives play an important role in the acquisition of those skills.
 Parents can also start working on executive function with their children with age-appropriate exercises and games.
-For example, teaching toddlers to take turns, or providing opportunities for them to maintain focus on specific tasks can start building the executive function skills that will be incredibly important later on in life!
+For example, teaching toddlers to take turns, or providing opportunities for them to maintain focus on specific tasks, can start building the executive function skills that will be incredibly important later on in life!